Daniele Polencic

 Pods in a not Ready state

-If a Pod is Running but not Ready it means that the Readiness probe is failing.
+If a Pod is Running but not Ready, the Readiness probe is failing.

-When the Readiness probe is failing, the Pod isn't attached to the Service, and no traffic is forwarded to that instance.
+When the Readiness probe fails, the Pod isn't attached to the Service, and no traffic is forwarded to that instance.

 A failing Readiness probe is an application-specific error, so you should inspect the Events section in kubectl describe to identify the error.